lumapps/frontend-tech-test-vue/README.md

 ## Stack

-In this exercise, we encourage you to use the technologies that we use in our daily basis:
+In this exercise, we encourage you to use the technologies that we use on a daily basis:
 *   HTML
 *   TypeScript
 *   Vue.js